 Drink More Water

 Seventy percent of the body’s weight is water.
-Water is the essential component of a healthy body and mind, and often we don’t get enough of it.
-Water acts as a conductor so your body can send the right signals.
-Getting eight large glasses of water a day helps your body perform properly, especially under stress.
+Water is the essential component of a healthy body and mind, and we often don’t get enough of it.
+Drinking eight large glasses of water a day helps your body perform properly, especially under stress.

 Limit Your Caffeine